ObradovicNikola/dwm/README.md

 ## dwm is an extremely fast, small, and dynamic window manager for X.

-This is my personal configuration of dwm.
+This is my personal customization of dwm.

-`dev` branch is used for configuration (make dwm from this branch)
+`dev` branch is used for customization (make dwm from this branch)

 `master` branch represents `upstream` and reflects [git.suckless.org/dwm](git.suckless.org/dwm)